Subchapter C. ELECTRONIC CASE RECORD PUBLIC ACCESS POLICY OF THE UNIFIED JUDICIAL SYSTEM OF PENNSYLVANIA

 (1) The request shall be made on a form designed and published by the Administrative Office of Pennsylvania Courts.

 (2) The request shall be submitted to the clerk of courts if the alleged error appears in an electronic case record of the Court of Common Pleas or Philadelphia Municipal Court.
-The requestor shall also provide copies of the form to all parties to the case, the District Court Administrator and the Administrative Office of Pennsylvania Courts.
+If the alleged error appears in an electronic case record regarding a guardianship case, the request for correction shall be submitted to the clerk of the orphans’ court division.
+The requestor shall also provide copies of the form to all parties to the case, the District Court Administrator, and the Administrative Office of Pennsylvania Courts.

-(5) Within 10 business days of receipt of a request, the clerk of courts or Magisterial District Court shall respond in writing to the requestor, all parties to the case, and Administrative Office of Pennsylvania Courts, in one of the following manners:
+(5) Within 10 business days of receipt of a request, the clerk of courts, clerk of the orphans’ court division, or Magisterial District Court shall respond in writing to the requestor, all parties to the case, and the Administrative Office of Pennsylvania Courts, in one of the following manners:

-(6) A requestor has the right to seek review of a final decision under paragraph (5)(i)(iv) rendered by a clerk of courts or a Magisterial District Court within 10 business days of notification of that decision.
+(6) A requestor has the right to seek review of a final decision under subsection 5(a)—(d) rendered by a clerk of courts, clerk of the orphans’ court division, or Magisterial District Court within 10 business days of notification of that decision.

-(ii) If the request for review concerns a Magisterial District Courts decision, it shall be reviewed by the judge assigned by the President Judge.
+b.
+If the request for review concerns a Magisterial District Court’s decision, it shall be reviewed by the judge assigned by the President Judge.

-(iii) If the request for review concerns a clerk of courts decision, it shall be reviewed by the judge who presided over the case from which the electronic case record alleged to be in error was derived.
+c.
+If the request for review concerns a decision of a clerk of courts or a clerk of the orphans’ court division, it shall be reviewed by the judge who presided over the case from which the electronic case record alleged to be in error was derived.

 § 213.79.
 Continuous Availability of Policy.

-A copy of this policy shall be continuously available for public access in every court or office that is using the PACMS, CPCMS, and/or MDJS.
+A copy of this policy shall be continuously available for public access in every court or office that is using PACMS, CPCMS, GTS, or MDJS.

 No part of the information on this site may be reproduced for profit or sold for profit.